Abstract:

 P. longiflora, and

-P. verticillata) in Sichuan Province, China.
-This was based on species occurrence data combined with climatic, topographic, and soil environmental factors, under both SSP126 (low emission) and SSP585 (high emission) future climate scenarios.
-The results demonstrated high model prediction accuracy (all AUC values > 0.90).
-The mean diurnal temperature range (Bio2) was the primary shared dominant factor for all four species (contribution rate: 27.80–56.70%), though their optimal ranges exhibited interspecific differences: narrowest for
+P. verticillata) and combined with climatic, topographic, and soil environmental factors, the potential suitable habitats of four Pedicularis species in in Sichuan Province under the current climate and future (2041–2060, 2061–2080) scenarios of both SSP126 (low emission) and SSP585 (high emission) were simulated and predicted.
+The results demonstrated that the prediction accuracy of the model was high (all AUC values were > 0.90).
+The monthly average temperature range (Bio2) was the primary shared dominant factor for four species (the contribution rate was 27.80%–56.70%), and the suitable range was different among species: narrowest for

 P. kansuensis (13.92–17.69℃).
 Under current climatic conditions, the high and medium suitability areas for all four species were primarily concentrated in the Ganzi and Aba Prefectures on the Western Sichuan Plateau (